Reflections of Study Abroad Photography Contest - LSC-CyFair

 - The photograph must not, in the sole and unfettered discretion of Lone Star College System, contain obscene, provocative, defamatory, sexually explicit, or otherwise objectionable or inappropriate content.

-- Lone Star College System is authorized to reproduce, distribute, and display any entries, along with a name credit.
-Contestants waive all rights to fees and royalties associated with these materials.
+- Lone Star College System is hereby authorized to reproduce, distribute, and display entered photographs with a name credit.

 The library will recognize first, second, and third place winners by providing them with an award in the amounts listed below.
+Each entrant is eligible for only one cash prize.
 The Friends of the Lone Star College-CyFair Branch Library have generously provided funding for this award.
 In addition, the winning entries will be exhibited in the library for a period of several years.

 - First place - $200.00